 - Lease Short Code.
 Includes leasing a vanity or non-vanity SMS codes from Common Short Code Administration and making relevant payments.

 - Submit a Short Code Application.
-Once the short code is yours, you will have to submit a short code application, which is a lengthy document that requires a lot of attention to detail.
-This is the most crucial part because if anything goes wrong, the short code application will be denied and you will have to re-submit a new short code application.
+Once the code is yours, you will have to submit an application, which is a lengthy document that requires a lot of attention to detail.
+This is the most crucial part because if anything goes wrong, the short code application will be denied and you will have to re-submit a new application.

 - Short Code Provisioning.
-If you succeeded the code application process, unfortunately you are not allowed to send and receive SMS codes yet.
-You have to go through another the last, but rather complicated process, that is short code provisioning.
+If you succeeded the code application process, unfortunately you are not allowed to send and receive SMS messages yet.
+You have to go through another the last, but rather complicated process, that is code provisioning.

 SMS Short Code Cost

-You can lease a dedicated, vanity short code for about $1000 a month.
 While, a dedicated, non-vanity code may cost you $500 monthly.
-The shared short codes come at cheaper prices.
+The shared codes come at cheaper prices.
 It can cost anywhere from $50-$100 a month, depending on the number of keywords and messages sent.

 SMS Short Code API

-Plug into the API of a reliable SMS short code API platform and send or receive SMS short codes seamlessly.
-The holy grail of an SMS short codes API platform is to provide easy and quick communication between your brand and its subscribers.
+Plug into the API of a reliable SMS short code API platform and send or receive SMS messages seamlessly with your code in the sender ID.

-The basic features to look for in an SMS short codes API platform are:
+The basic features to look for in an API platform are:

 - Seamless integrations,